scottmillers/Terraform/aws/lambda/url-to-html/README.md

 # Amazon Lambda Prototype

-This prototype is a simple Lambda function that gets the HTML from a URL and stores it in a S3 bucket.
+This prototype is a simple Lambda function that gets HTML from a URL and stores it in a S3 bucket.
 The lambda function is a Node.js function written in Typescript.

 The prototype consists of:
-- Terraform to build the infrastructure and deploy the first version of the Lambda function
+- Terraform to build the infrastructure and deploy the Lambda function
 - A Lambda function that gets the HTML from a URL and stores the HTML in a S3 bucket
 - Helper tools:
     - [Lambda-build](https://github.com/alexkrkn/lambda-build) to build the Typescript code using esbuild and deploy it to AWS
     - [Mocha](https://mochajs.org/) for Javascript unit tests
-- A GitHub action to deploy the Lambda function whenever there is a change in the src code directory
+- A GitHub action to deploy the Lambda function whenever there is a change in the Lambda src code directory

-The Lambda function came from this [YouTube video](https://www.youtube.com/watch?v=51EAwBDdgio).
-The video is a great introduction to Lambda development, testing, and deployment using TypeScript.
+The Lambda function example came from this [YouTube video](https://www.youtube.com/watch?v=51EAwBDdgio).
+The video is a great introduction to Lambda development, testing, and deployment using Node and TypeScript.
 I highly recommend it.

 If you want to learn how to build, test and deploy the Lambda function from scratch you can watch the video or use my [step-by-step instructions](BuildLambdaFromScratch.md).

 ## Terraform

+The Terraform builds the infrastructure for the Lambda function and deploys the first version of the Lambda function.

 The Terraform creates:
 - A Lambda function called `lambda-url-to-html` that
     - Has permission to write to the S3 bucket
-    - Has an increase timeout of 20 seconds
+    - Has a timeout of 20 seconds
-    - Will deploy the code from the ./src/deploy/latest.zip
+    - Will use the package in ./src/deploy/latest.zip to deploy the Lambda function
-- Two lambda aliases called live and test with each having a different function urls to access the function
+- Two lambda aliases called live and test.
+Each alias with each have a different function urls to access the function
-- A S3 bucket called `storage-for-lambda-url-to-html` that allows public read access to the objects in the bucket
+- A S3 bucket called `storage-for-lambda-url-to-html`.
+The S3 bucket permissions allow public read access to all objects in the bucket
-- ./scripts/variables.sh which includes the script variables used by the scripts in that directory
+- A ./scripts/variables.sh file which includes the output from Terraform to create variables used by the shell scripts in that directory